6 Best Stores To Buy + Sell Used Furniture Online

 4. Apt Deco

-Apt Deco's resale platform buys and sells new and lightly used furniture from modern retailers like West Elm, Crate & Barrel, Restoration Hardware, and CB2.
+Apt Deco's resale platform buys and sells new and lightly used furniture from modern retailers like West Elm, Crate & Barrel, Restoration Hardware, and CB2, as well as more ornate treasures.
 Once a purchase is approved, their team picks up and delivers the piece, taking some headache out of the process.
 They currently serve New York, New Jersey, Pennsylvania, Connecticut, and the San Francisco Bay Area.

 - Kaiyo (New York): High-end furniture